Creating & Performing a Production Run

 The actually yield from this production run.
 Will be set as the expected yield until updated.

 The expected number to be produced in this production run.
-This field cannot be edited.
+This field is automatically populated and cannot be edited.

 View & update field and notes information for this production batch.
 This includes any custom fields you have configured in your production settings as well as a free form field for entering any notes.
 See the Production Settings document for details on how to create custom fields.